xrdocs/programmability/_tutorials/do-you-speak-yang.md

 You will need to install Docker in order to use YANG Suite.
 You can find more information on how to get Docker and how to install it [here](https://docs.docker.com/get-docker/).
 {: .notice--info}

+The complete documentation on how to install YANG Suite is available [here](https://github.com/CiscoDevNet/yangsuite).
+{: .notice--info}

 <code>
 git clone https://github.com/CiscoDevNet/yangsuite
 </code>